ishikawa-group/python-basic-tutorial/docs/markdown/gan_advanced.md

 1. **Preserves Structure**: Skip connections keep the original edges and shapes
 2. **Learns Transformation**: The bottleneck learns how to transform features
 3. **Sharp Output**: Fine details from encoder help decoder create crisp results

+# Transposed Convolution (Deconvolution)
+* While standard convolution typically reduces spatial dimensions, *transposed convolution* (also called deconvolution) increases spatial dimensions.
+* This is essential for tasks like image generation, where we need to upsample from a small feature map to a full-size image.

+* Typically $\alpha = 0.2$.
+This helps prevent "dying ReLU" problem where neurons can become permanently inactive.